Print This Page

 • Represented nationwide bank in a lawsuit where a former employee’s spouse sued the bank for defamation.
 The Plaintiff alleged that the bank made defamatory statements about him to the police.
 The bank called the police when the Plaintiff entered the bank’s branch (where his wife was formerly employed) just a few hours after she was terminated.
 He acted in a strange and threatening manner.
 We tried the case to a jury.
 The jury found in our favor and concluded that our client was not liable to the Plaintiff.

-• Represented a Fortune 500 employer in a jury trial involving claims of wrongful termination in violation of public policy (whistleblower) and breach of implied employment contract.
+• Represented a Fortune 500 Employer in a jury trial involving claims of wrongful termination in violation of public policy (whistleblower) and breach of implied employment contract.
 The jury returned a verdict in favor of the employer on the whistleblower claim and hung on the contract claim, which the parties settled.

 • Represented client with respect to an employment discrimination claim filed by a former employee based on sex, age, disability, and FMLA discrimination charges.
 We were able to get the disability claim dismissed and settled the remaining claim for $7,500.